openstack/neutron/doc/source/devref/contribute.rst

     effort is not considered justified.
 Assessment may change in the future.

-  Absense of an entry for an existing plugin or driver means no active effort has been observed or potentially not required.
+  Absence of an entry for an existing plugin or driver means no active effort has been observed or potentially not required.
 * Completed in: the release in which the effort is considered completed.
 Code completion can be deemed as such, if there is no overlap/duplication between